 The following is a list of the accepted keys and the setting that is used as a fallback value if that key is not provided for a specific feed definition:

 • format: the serialization format.

 This setting is mandatory, there is no fallback value.

 • batch_item_count: falls back to FEED_EXPORT_BATCH_ITEM_COUNT.

-- encoding: falls back to FEED_EXPORT_ENCODING. - fields: falls back to FEED_EXPORT_FIELDS. - indent: falls back to FEED EXPORT INDENT. - item_export_kwargs: dict with keyword arguments for the corresponding item exporter class.
+- encoding: falls back to FEED_EXPORT_ENCODING. - fields: falls back to FEED_EXPORT_FIELDS. - item_classes: list of item classes to export.